kivy/python-for-android/doc/source/buildoptions.rst

 application, and your app will display and allow the user to navigate this website.

+.. note:: Your Flask script must start the webserver *without*
+          :code:``debug=True``.
+Debug mode doesn't seem to work on Android due to use of a subprocess.

 This bootstrap will automatically try to load a website on port 5000 (the default for Flask), or you can specify a different option with the `--port` command line option.
 If the webserver is not immediately